Not0nline/bambangshop/README.md

     (You might want to use `cargo check` if you only need to verify your work without running the app.)

 ## Mandatory Checklists (Publisher)
--   [ ] Clone https://gitlab.com/ichlaffterlalu/bambangshop to a new repository.
+-   [v] Clone https://gitlab.com/ichlaffterlalu/bambangshop to a new repository.
 -   **STAGE 1: Implement models and repositories**
     -   [v] Commit: `Create Subscriber model struct.`
     -   [v] Commit: `Create Notification model struct.`